adam-sroka/source-coding/README.md

-# source-coding
+# Source Coding
-Source code, data and evaluation of contextual and adaptive source coding techniques.
+This repository contains the source code, data and evaluation of i.i.d., contextual and adaptive source coding techniques.